leanprover/fp-lean/functional-programming-lean/src/programs-proofs/inequalities.md

 {{#example_out Examples/ProgramsProofs/Inequalities.lean splitList_shorter_start}}
 ```
 Pattern matching works just as well in tactic scripts as it does in programs.
-Because `lst` has at least two entries, they can be exposed using with `match`, which also refines the type through dependent pattern matching:
+Because `lst` has at least two entries, they can be exposed with `match`, which also refines the type through dependent pattern matching:
 ```leantac
 {{#example_in Examples/ProgramsProofs/Inequalities.lean splitList_shorter_1}}
 ```